What is an eyelid reduction?

 If you have any concerns regarding your blepharoplasty and the associated risks, feel free to book additional pre operative consultations with Dr Sharp.

-How long will I have to stay in hospital after blepharoplasty surgery?
+How long will I have to stay in the hospital after blepharoplasty surgery?

 Eyelid reduction recovery